 40 Things Every Ohioan Must Do

-Consider this your Buckeye List — more than three dozen attractions, events and places that everyone who has ever proudly proclaimed O-H-I-O needs to experience.
+Consider this your Buckeye List — more than three dozen attractions, events and places that everyone who has ever proclaimed O-H-I-O needs to experience.

 Take the Miller Ferry to South Bass Island